fogbow/saps-scripts/template/input-downloader/README.md

 Its purpose is to download the input data, including the Landsat image and other information useful for processing, e.g., station data.

 # Parameters
-The template used by the Inputdownloader component requires a `run.sh` script that receives the following information:
+The template used by the Inputdownloader requires a `run.sh` script that receives the following information:
 - `Dataset` is landsat collection to which the image belongs.
 For instance:
   - TM - Landsat 5
   - ETM - Landsat 7